 Electronic Image Stabilization

 Insta360 One offers 6-axis gyro-based image stabilization.
-The gyro is collecting stat on camera movement which is used to electronically correct the image to stabilise it.
+The gyro is collecting data on camera movement which is used to electronically correct the image to stabilise it.
+The great advantage of 360° cameras is that all the image information from around the camera is available and just needs to be levelled.

 Insta360 One doesn’t hold a display, you can change settings and preview the image on your phone, either connected directly or wirelessly.